 After much anticipation, the temporary student loan relief was extended.
 Payments on student loans will not start in January 2023 as previously communicated and the loan payment freeze may be extended into the summer of 2023 subject to if and when the U.S. Department of Education is permitted to implement the debt relief program ($10k-$20k of cancellation) or the pending litigation is resolved. .
 That gives you a few extra months to prepare for payments to restart.

 Here’s a quick reminder of the benefits of the temporary student loan relief.

 No interest or payments due on Department of Ed owned loans.

-All Direct loans will keep their 0% interest rate through December 31st.
-Payments will also remain paused through December 31st.
+All Direct loans will keep their 0% interest rate through the payment pause.
 This can be a good time to make extra payments if you’re not pursuing loan forgiveness.

 Prepare for payments to restart by reading the post Preparing for Federal Student Loan Payments to Resume.